Connecting to an Azure SQL database

 |HKEY_LOCAL_MACHINE \ SYSTEM \ CurrentControlSet \ Services \ Tcpip \ Parameters \ TcpMaxDataRetransmissions||10|

-You must then restart the computer for the registry settings to take effect.
+Restart the computer for the registry settings to take effect.

-To accomplish this when running in Windows Azure create a startup task to add the registry keys.
+To accomplish this when running in Azure create a startup task to add the registry keys.
 For example, add the following Startup task to the service definition file:

 <Startup> <Task commandLine="AddKeepAlive.cmd" executionContext="elevated" taskType="simple"> </Task> </Startup>